+Students are expected to arrive at school and depart from school in full school uniform.
 During school hours and while in school uniform the following rules apply:

-- No excessive make up is allowed. - Students with pierced ears may wear one pair of studs or tiny hoop earrings. - Except for tasteful natural color highlights, students are not allowed to dye their hair. - No visible body piercing. - Non-regulation outerwear may not be worn in school; it should be kept in lockers
+- No excessive make up or jewelry is allowed. - Students with pierced ears may wear one pair of studs or tiny hoop earrings. - Rings should be small without sharp edges or loose parts. - Necklaces should not be visible. - Except for tasteful natural color highlights, students are not allowed to dye their hair. - No visible body piercing. - Non-regulation outerwear may not be worn in school; it should be kept in lockers.